Characters of the Final Fantasy IV series: Golbez

-Golbez appears as the main antagonist of the patches storyline of Final Fantasy XIV: Endwalker, first appearing in Endwalker 6.1 patch Newfound Adventure.
-This version of Golbez is designed similar to Final Fantasy IV and is depicted as a resident of the Thirteenth shard, now a desolate wasteland known as the Void thanks to the machinations of the Ascians.
-Having abducted the great wyrm Azjada, his four archfiends were given part of her aether in exchange for serving Golbez.
-They agonized in the wasteland of their homeworld, as the overabundance of darkness prevents them dying and then resting in the aetherical sea.
+Having abducted the great wyrm Azdaja, his four archfiends were given part of her aether in exchange for serving Golbez.
+They agonized in the wasteland of their homeworld, as the overabundance of darkness prevents them dying and then resting in the aetherial sea.
 Tired of the deathless life on the Thirteenth, Golbez plotted to invade the Source with his voidsent, which would allow them to perish at the cost of triggering an Umbral Calamity, meaning the Thirteenth would be absorbed into the Source, and all life on the latter would perish.

-Golbez' plans are interrupted by the emergence of the Scions of the Seventh Dawn, who had come with Azjada's brother Vrtra to search for his sister.
+Golbez's plans are interrupted by the emergence of the Scions of the Seventh Dawn, who had come with Azdaja's brother Vrtra to search for his sister.
 After the deaths of Scarmiglione and Barbariccia at the hands of the Warrior of Light, Golbez sends his remaining two archfiends after the Scions to prevent them from returning to the Thirteenth.
 At the cost of their lives, Rubicante and Cagnazzo succeeded destroying the Scions' route to the Thirteenth.
-On the Thirteenth's moon, Golbez prepared to set the final stages of his plan in motion.
-This version of Golbez is voiced by British actor Joseph Capp in English.
+After finding an alternate route to the Thirteenth's moon, Vrtra and the Scions confronted Golbez, who proceeded to transform her in a voidsent.
+The Warrior of Light battled Golbez and Azdaja, defeating them, but could not stop Golbez from fusing Azdaja with Zodiark's aether on the moon.
+This created an extremely powerful voidsent named "Zeromus", forcing the Scions to flee.
+Golbez waited for Zeromus to gather its full strength, ready to set the final stages of his plan in motion.
+With Light from the First to reach Golbez's domain, the Scions return and learn of his past as Durante, with Zero convincing him to help stop Zeromus and save Azdaja by rekindling his trust in others.
+In the aftermath, Zero remains with Golbez to help restore balance to the Thirteenth.